willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 ## Intersection of Weisheimer Road and High Street

 This intersection is offset <span class='muted smaller'>('H' on map)</span>.
-However, since there is a 4-way traffic signal, it would be possible to <b>re-align the intersection for bikes</b> with cooperation from the property owners on the east side of High St. The north-east corner of Weisheimer and High is being redeveloped.
-So this is a perfect opportunity to start the discussion.
+However, since there is a 4-way traffic signal, it would be possible to <b>re-align the intersection for bikes</b>.
+This could be done by converting one of the bank exit lanes to a two-way bike lane, or by adding a two-way bike lane to the north of the bank exit.
+The north-east corner of Weisheimer and High is being redeveloped, so this is a perfect opportunity to start the discussion.

 A second option would be to <b>improve the sidewalk on the east side of High Street</b> and route bikes along the sidewalk in front of the business.
-This creates a conflict point with cars turning onto E. Weisheimer Road.
-The conflict could be eliminated with a choker entrance preventing turns off of High St onto E. Weisheimer Rd.
+This creates a conflict point with cars turning from High Street onto E. Weisheimer Road.
+The conflict could be eliminated with a choker entrance preventing turns onto E. Weisheimer Rd.

 <div class="full rounded shadow"><img src="/images/phase-1/intersection-of-weisheimer-and-high.jpg"></div>